slh-git/win-scratch/README.md

 [![Demo Video](https://github.com/slh-git/win-scratch/blob/vs2022-dev/demo/win-scratch_demo.png)](https://github.com/user-attachments/assets/7e0f2056-e2f0-40f2-9d4d-bcbcd652d8c4)

 ## Upcoming Features
-- [ ] Customize the size of the scratchpad window
+- [ ] Customize the dimension of the scratchpad window
 - [ ] Customize the position of the scratchpad window
+- [ ] Scratchpad Windows dimension and position persistence
 ## Compatibility
 Code was tested on Windows 11 but should function on other Windows versions with the help of win32 api.